usnistgov/FIPS201/_Appendix/accreditation.md

 navTitle: Accreditation
 permalink: /accreditation/
 ---
-# Appendix A—PIV Validation, Certification, and Accreditation {#s-appendix-a}
+# Appendix A—PIV Validation, Certification, and Accreditation {#s-a}

 This appendix provides compliance requirements for PIV validation, certification, and accreditation, and is normative.